MoBrot/grandMA3-LayoutToSelectionGrid/README.md

 # grandMA3 LayoutToSelectionGrid

- This grandMA3 Plugin can convert a Layout to a Selection grid
+## This grandMA3 Plugin is able to convert a Layout into a Selection grid